mechengmalik/gallary-horn/README.md

+# APP INFO

-umber and name of feature: adding bootstrab ,new array for object, map method for the new array
+Number and name of feature: adding bootstrab ,new array for object, map method for the new array

 Estimate of time needed to complete:30 min